 Now Emeritus Professor, he continues actively to research, write and broadcast.View Swedish television interview

 Richard is committed to bringing knowledge about and enthusiasm for classical antiquity, especially its mythology, to as wide an audience as possible.
 His work has appeared in fourteen languages.
-In all his writings, but especially in Imaginary Greece – translated into five languages – and in the best-selling The Complete World of Greek Mythology – translated into eleven languages – he aims, not to ‘dumb down’ the ancient stories, but, by using accessible and jargon-free language, to bring home to modern readers the creative power and imaginative influence of ancient myths.
+In all his writings, but especially in Imaginary Greece – translated into five languages – and in the best-selling The Complete World of Greek Mythology – translated into twelve languages – he aims, not to ‘dumb down’ the ancient stories, but, by using accessible and jargon-free language, to bring home to modern readers the creative power and imaginative influence of ancient myths.

 Times Radio interview, 25th March 2022